duke326/SWE261/ProjectReportIII.md

 | branch   | N/A    | N/A   | 75%      |
 | method   | 36     | 550   | 93%      |

+One interesting function for **JaCoCo** is that it can mention the percentage of coverage for methods and lines in the JetBrain Idea file.
+So, as you can see, this is the example for parser file and its coverage for methods and lines.

 ![image.png](https://i.loli.net/2021/02/16/WJp7oEGSN2wsKrC.png)

 For `parser` folder, we focus on `ParseErrorList`, which only has 66% methods, 70% lines covered. `Parser` only has 77% methods, 77% lines covered. `TokenQueue` only has 65% methods, 75% lines covered.
 To improve this, we write new test cases afterwards.
+Parser is the core function for JSoup, because JSoup uses it to parse the HTML or XML file into its own classes.
+Using parser, you can get its elements, and attributes, which is very important and vital.

 ### New test case

-Write new test cases to improve the coverage of the existing test suite in a meaningful way.
-Ideally, increase the coverage by at least 50 lines of code, or more.
-Document the coverage before and after, describe the code that you covered with your new test cases, and describe what functionality they test.

 We put our improvement code in the folder `/src/test/java/org.jsoup/parser/ParseImprove.java`.
 Compared with the former method and coverage, this time, the result is much more improved.

+Also, using the interesting function mentioned above, it can show the percentage of coverage for methods and lines for the parser folder.

 ![image.png](https://i.loli.net/2021/02/16/5kqLbAPyVMN3RSH.png)

+The coverage before and after are documented in the table below.

 | Function       | METHOD before | method after | line before | line after |
 | -------------- | ------------- | ------------ | ----------- | ---------- |